Divine-Star-Software/DivineVoxelEngine/README.md

 - **Fast meshing via precomputed rules.** Voxel models are exploded into faces, and every culling and ambient-occlusion relationship is computed **once at registration** into flat lookup tables.
-At mesh time the hot loop is cheap array lookups against those tables, not per-face geometry math — so many sections mesh in parallel cheaply.
+At mesh time the hot loop is cheap array lookups against those tables.
 - **JSON-driven model & geometry system.** Describe voxel shapes as reusable geometry (boxes, quads, triangles) and wire them into models with JSON.
 AO, lighting, and culling are handled automatically.
 Reuse one model across many